hlk-1135/object-CXR/README.md

 ...
 ```
 where each line corresponds to the prediciton result of one image.
 The first column is the image name, the second column
-is `;` seperated 3-element of predicted foreign object coordinates with its probability in the format of (probability x y), where x and y are the width and height coordinates of the predicted foreign object.
+is space seperated 3-element tuple of predicted foreign object coordinates with its probability in the format of (probability x y), where x and y are the width and height coordinates of the predicted foreign object.
 It is allowed to have zero predicted 3-element tuple for certain images, if there are no foreign objects presented.
 But please note the `,` after the first column even if the prediction is empty.

 We use FROC to evaluate the algorithm performance of localizing foreign obects on each given chest X-ray.